 My only complaint about Earnest Eats Hot and Fit Cereal is that they contain a little too much added sweetener for my desires – I like to avoid added sugars in the morning or at least minimize them (since I know my sweet tooth will kick into high gear during the afternoon!).
 That said, they are tasty, and there seems to be a flavor blend for everyone.
 I’ve reviewed the flavors in order of my personal preference, starting with my favorite pick.

-This scrumptious cereal has a flavor profile of mango, green tea, and sesame with big chunks of almonds and mangoes, and tons of little crunchy seeds throughout.
+This scrumptious cereal has a flavor profile of mango, green tea, and sesame.
+The big chunks of almonds and mangoes, and tons of little crunchy seeds throughout add nicely to flavor.
 It happens to have the second lowest amount of total sugars in the lot (12 grams), but is perfectly sweet, in my opinion.
 The overall vibe is mellow, earthy, and warming with subtle green tea hints.
 It also has a good blend of naturally occurring protein (8 grams), fiber (7 grams), and healthy fats (8 grams).
 I couldn’t imagine a more perfect breakfast.

 I’m not usually a fan of chocolate breakfast items, but this was more of a subtle cocoa experience with spicy cinnamon notes, pepitas, almonds and cashew chunks.
 The overall flavor was deep and alluring, and somehow rather comforting.
-Though I assumed their was enough sweetener (10 grams of total sugars), my taste buds wanted this bowl of hot grains to be a touch sweeter.
+My taste buds wanted this bowl of hot grains to be a touch sweeter.
 So after a few bites, I did add 5 drops of vanilla stevia – perfection!
 My gut told me this was was the most filling of the bunch, which was noted by the slightly higher level of protein (9 grams) and healthy fats (9 grams).